“In the depth of winter, I finally learned that there was in me an invincible summer.” ~ Albert Camus

 Next, take care of yourself.
 This is non-negotiable.
 As a survivor of trauma, you need to be doing this anyway, but even more so at the holidays.
 The holidays may hold more triggers for you than at any other time of year.
 If you are not rested, mindful, healthy and balanced, triggers will sneak up on you.
 Be your own best friend.
 Don’t neglect the Divine, or the Divine in you, for the sake of pleasing others.
 Show up when it feels right, and you can bring your best self.
 If you’re in doubt, ask yourself if a holiday experience is going to drain you, or fill you up?
-There will be the answer.
+Honor the answer you receive.

 Finally, take control of your holiday.
 If crowds give you anxiety, avoid big parties or malls.
-If big family dinners are difficult, perhaps join with a smaller part of the family for breakfast, then find a place to be of service instead.
+If big family dinners are difficult, perhaps join with a smaller part of the family for breakfast, then find a place to be of service instead, perhaps a holiday meal for the homeless.
 You may need to create new rituals to honor where you are in your healing.
 For some, there is a need to be with family.
 For others, there will be a need to serve.
 Some will feel the old familiar need to isolate, but I urge you not to.
-If you need isolation and alone time for balance, that’s fine.
-But avoiding the holidays altogether will not serve your highest healing.
+If you need isolation and alone time for balance, make time for it, but avoiding the holidays altogether will not serve your highest healing.
 And that is what the Divine wants for you.